alsutton/mastodon-aws-architecture/README.md

 [bastion host](https://en.wikipedia.org/wiki/Bastion_host) to connect to them via SSH, and only expose the web services via an AWS [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/).

 We have listeners on the ALB for HTTP and HTTPS.
-The HTTPS listener uses a public certified issued by AWS, and both listeners forward to a separate Target Group which in turn points to the relevant port on the Auto Scaling Group instances.
+The HTTPS listener uses a publicly verifiable certificate issued by AWS, and both listeners forward to a separate Target Group which in turn points to the relevant port on the Auto Scaling Group instances.
 One key point we found was that the Target Group should monitor `/robots.txt` instead of `/` to ensure that